CoderandGymnast/Bugs/README.md

 ## II.
 Ubuntu:
 1. "E: Could not get lock /var/lib/dpkg/lock-frontend":
 * Reason: Another process is using the resource.
+* Solution:
-* Solution: Terminate all WSLII processes or restart the Windows machine.
+- Solution 1: Terminate all WSLII processes or restart the Windows machine.
 > **DBKG** (Debian Package) Low - level system tool to manage Debian - related files (.deb).

 > **Ubuntu** vs. **Debian**: Ubuntu provides user a polished Linux distro, debian on the other hand, provide user a Linux distro based on free software.
 Ubuntu cares about user friendly, debian care about freedom.

+ - Solution 2: Check & finish all install/download process.

 2. "Failed to install file: not supported":
 * Reason: Ubuntu Software is getting crazy:)